jacob-dowdy/movie-search-api/README.md

 # movie-search-api
 A movie search app that utilizes the omdb api.
+Requires the following packages to be installed:
+- express
+- ejs
+- request